Instagram polls are just plain fun.

 - “Are you coming to the shopping event?”
 (Can’t wait! or I still haven’t signed up)

-These are both great ways to gauge interest.
-Compared to a simple text-only reminder post or flyer, the interactive poll requires your followers to actually think about attending and provide an answer.
+These are great ways to gauge interest.
+Compared to a simple text-only reminder post or flyer, the interactive question requires your followers to actually think about attending and take an action by providing an answer.